-If the waterbody4 is not an RPW, or a wetland directly abutting an RPW, a JD will require additional data to determine if the waterbody has a significant nexus with a TNW.
+If the waterbody is not an RPW, or a wetland directly abutting an RPW, a JD will require additional data to determine if the waterbody has a significant nexus with a TNW.
 If the tributary has adjacent wetlands, the significant nexus evaluation must consider the tributary in combination with all of its adjacent wetlands.
 This significant nexus evaluation that combines, for analytical purposes, the tributary and all of its adjacent wetlands is used whether the review area identified in the JD request is the tributary, or its adjacent wetlands, or both.
 If the JD covers a tributary with adjacent wetlands, complete Section III.B.1 for the tributary, Section III.B.2 for any onsite wetlands, and Section III.B.3 for all wetlands adjacent to that tributary, both onsite and offsite.
 The determination whether a significant nexus exists is determined in Section III.C below.

-- 1. Characteristics of non-TNWs that flow directly or indirectly into TNW - (i) General Area Conditions: Watershed size: Tulare-Buena Vista Lakes Watershed HUC # 18030012 Pick List Drainage area: Pick List Average annual rainfall: 12.12 inches Average annual snowfall: <1 inches - (ii) Physical Characteristics: - (a) Relationship with TNW:
+- 1. Characteristics of non-TNWs that flow directly or indirectly into TNW - (i) General Area Conditions: Watershed size: Tulare-Buena Vista Lakes HUC# 18030012 Pick List Drainage area: Pick List Average annual rainfall: 12.12 inches Average annual snowfall: <1 inches - (ii) Physical Characteristics: - (a) Relationship with TNW:

 Tributary flows directly into TNW.
-Tributary flows through 2 tributaries before entering TNW.
+Tributary flows through 1 tributaries before entering TNW.

 Project waters are 30 (or more) river miles from TNW.
-Project waters are 30 (or more) river miles from RPW.
-Project waters are 30 (or more) aerial (straight) miles from TNW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 25-30 aerial (straight) miles from TNW.
 Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
 Explain: Project waters do not cross or serve as state boundaries.

-Identify flow route to TNW5: Cottonwood Levee, which flows through the review area, flows into Cottonwood Creek, which then flows into Cross Creek and from there into the Tulare Lake Bed.
+Identify flow route to TNW: The St. John's River which flows through the review area then flows into Cross Creek and Cross Creek then flows into the Tulare Lakebed.
 Tributary stream order, if known: